rust-lang/wg-async/src/vision/status_quo/barbara_plays_with_async.md

    = help: to use an async block, remove the `||`: `async {`
 ```

-Barbara knows that async are stable and using this nightly feature isn't what
+Barbara knows that async is stable and using this nightly feature isn't what
 she wants.
 So the tries the suggestion made by the compiler and removes the `||` bars:

 ```rust